UPR

 By ECLJ1684155600000

-These States are party to the International Covenant on Civil and Political Rights which states in Article 6 that “[e]very human being has the inherent right to life”[1] and to the Convention on the Rights of the Child that, also in Article 6, affirms that “every child has the inherent right to life”.[2]
+These States are parties to the International Covenant on Civil and Political Rights, which states in Article 6 that “[e]very human being has the inherent right to life.”[1]
+They are also parties to the Convention on the Rights of the Child, which affirms, also in Article 6, that “every child has the inherent right to life.”[2]
 This right is also proclaimed in other international texts and conventions, notably the Universal Declaration of Human Rights.
-Moreover, the Programme of Action of the International Conference on Population and Development of Cairo of 1994 asks that the “Governments should take appropriate steps to help women avoid abortion, which in no case should be promoted as a method of family planning”.[3]
-Thus, if an explicit right to life exists in international law, it is not the case of a so-called right to abortion, which could only be affirmed by diminishing the right to life.
+Moreover, the Programme of Action of the International Conference on Population and Development of Cairo of 1994 states, "Governments should take appropriate steps to help women avoid abortion, which in no case should be promoted as a method of family planning.”[3]
+Thus, if an explicit right to life exists in international law, it is not the case that a so-called right to abortion exists as well since this right could only be affirmed by diminishing the right to life.

 Blatant violations

-The right to life is violated in the most tragic way in Cuba, where close to 42% of pregnancies are voluntarily interrupted.[4]
+The right to life is violated in the most tragic way in Cuba, where close to 42% of pregnancies are voluntarily terminated.[4]
 In 2019, 73,661 abortions were performed for 109,716 births.[5]
-This is because abortion being used as a method of regulation of births.[6]
+This is because abortion is being used as a method of birth control.[6]
 The government doesn’t take any initiative to address this issue, despite the consequences it has on women.
-On the contrary, physicians seem eager to push women to abort, or even to force them to.
-The motivation could be ideological: by eliminating any children that could present an anomaly, they artificially lower the infant mortality ratio.[7]
+On the contrary, physicians seem eager to push or even force women to abort.
+The motivation could be ideological: by eliminating any children that could present an anomaly, they could artificially lower the infant mortality ratio.[7]

-In Colombia, the position vis-à-vis abortion has changed dramatically, from restricted to extremely liberal.
-Until 2022, abortion was allowed only in cases of rape, fetal malformation, or danger for the life of the mother.
+In Colombia, the position vis-à-vis abortion has changed dramatically from restricted to extremely liberal.
+Until 2022, abortion was allowed only in cases of rape, fetal malformation, or danger to the life of the mother.
 However, in February 2022, the Constitutional Court made it legal up to the 24th week of pregnancy.[8]
-Thus, Colombia has become the ninth country legalizing abortion after 21 weeks.[9]
-The violation of the right to life is blatant, as it is possible to abort a child who could survive as a premature baby.
+Thus, Colombia became the ninth country to legalize abortion after 21 weeks.[9]
+This blatantly violates the right to life since it permits one to abort a child who would likely survive as a premature baby (see our video on the tragedy of children who survive abortion).

 An abdication of all limits to the prohibition of killing

-In Canada, the right to life is threatened notably by inexistent control over abortion by the federal government.
-Abortion is decriminalized since 1998, and its regulation is left to the initiative of the provinces and territories.[10]
-If the rules vary, abortion is still possible in the whole country.
-The number of abortions is high, representing 16,7% of pregnancies in 2020, that is to say, more than 74.000 abortions.[11]
-Contrary to the Programme of Action of the Cairo conference, the federal government is not taking any measure to oversee abortion and take concern about reducing the numbers but rather treats it as a banal medical procedure, and even invests in its promotion.[12]
+In Canada, the right to life is threatened notably by nonexistent control over abortion by the federal government.
+Abortion has been decriminalized since 1998, and its regulation has been left to the initiatives of the provinces and territories.[10]
+Although the specific regulations vary, abortion is still possible in the whole country.
+The proportion of abortions is high, representing 16.7% of pregnancies in 2020, that is to say, more than 74,000 abortions.[11]
+Contrary to the Programme of Action of the Cairo conference, the federal government has not taken any measures to oversee abortion nor even expressed concern about reducing the numbers.
+Instead, the Canadian federal government treats abortion as a banal medical procedure and even invests in its promotion.[12]

 Right to life under pressure

-Until recently, Germany, while allowing abortion was maintaining legal provisions showing it was indeed a strict and limited exception to the right to life.[13]
-However, in June 2022, it abolished section 219a of the penal code which banned publicity for abortion and its methods.[14]
-Although the country managed to bring the number of abortions to its lowest since 1996, it was still 94.000 abortions that were performed in 2021.[15]
-Nonetheless, the need to protect the child before his birth is still recognized and counselling prior to any abortion is mandatory.
-Despite the ECLJ commending dispositions destined to respect the right of the unborn child, it is sadly to be noted that these protections have been revised downwards since the last review of Germany and that the abolition of section 219a of the penal code is part of a broader campaign to open up the conditions for abortion.
+Until recently, Germany, while permitting abortion, maintained legal provisions that showed it was indeed a strict and limited exception to the right to life.[13]
+However, in June 2022, it abolished section 219a of the penal code, which banned publicity for abortion and its methods.[14]
+And although the country managed to decrease the number of abortions down to its lowest since 1996, there were still 94,000 abortions performed in 2021.[15]
+Nonetheless, the need to protect the unborn is still recognized, and counseling prior to any abortion is accordingly mandatory.
+Although the ECLJ commends the provisions designed to respect the right of the unborn child, it must be unfortunately noted that these protections have been scaled back since the last review of Germany, with the abolition of section 219a of the penal code being part of a broader campaign to open up the conditions for abortion.

-In addition to these four countries, the ECLJ felt important to make a review of the situation in Tuvalu.
-Indeed, this country completely bans abortion, outside of exceptional cases to preserve the life of the mother.[16]
-Despite calls from other countries to legalize abortion, the country only accepts the principle of “reproductive health” in what actually concerns legitimate health needs, without opening including abortion.[17]
-Thus, the ECLJ commends the commitment and the tenacity that Tuvalu has shown so far in defending the right to life and encourages it to stand firm in the face of the pressures that it will keep enduring.
+In addition to these four countries, the ECLJ felt it important to make a review of the exemplary situation in Tuvalu.
+Indeed, this country completely bans abortion, outside of exceptional cases of preservation of the life of the mother.[16]
+Despite calls from other countries to legalize abortion, the country only accepts the principle of “reproductive health” in relation to legitimate health needs, without extending the concept to include abortion.[17]
+Thus, the ECLJ commends the commitment and tenacity that Tuvalu has shown so far in defending the right to life and encourages it to stand firm in the face of the pressures it will continue to endure.

 __________